LDSSA/curriculum-development/curriculum/01-bootcamp.md

 1. Practical Introduction to Linear Regression
     1. Regression as the problem of predicting real-valued labels
-    2. Linear Regression as an hyperplane, defined as a linear combination of features plus an intercept term
+    2. Linear Regression as a hyperplane, defined as a linear combination of features plus an intercept term
     3. The hyperplane needs to be as close to all examples as possible
 2. Training a Linear Regression
     1. Components of all learning algorithms
         1. A loss function
         2. An optimization objective based on the loss function, e.g., a cost function
-        3. An optimizer or optimization routine, also known as solver
+        3. An optimizer or optimization routine, also known as the solver
     2. Learning the parameters in Linear Regression
         1. Loss function: Square Loss
         2. Objective: Mean Squared Error (MSE)
         3. Solver: Ordinary Least Squares (OLS)
 3. Using Linear Regression
-    1. Practical strenghts
+    1. Practical strengths
         1. Simplicity
-        2. Generalization to unseen examples
+        2. The generalization to unseen examples
-    2. Using the Linear Regession from scikit-learn
+    2. Using the Linear Regression from scikit-learn
         1. Importing from scikit (i.e., `from sklearn.linear_model import LinearRegression`)
         2. `sklearn.linear_model.LinearRegression`
             1. `.fit(X, y)`